A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

-Taking the inclusion $\mTL_J \to \mTL$ for some sub-Dynkin diagram $J$, we can induce the top cell module of $\mTL_J$ up to $\mTL$.
+Cell modules are naturally subquotients of the cellular algebra itself, viewed as a free module (see \cite{GL}).
+For our purposes, we will describe the cell modules as subquotients of $\mTL$ in a different way, which will be more convenient to categorify diagrammatically.
+Taking the inclusion $\mTL_J \to \mTL$ for some sub-Dynkin diagram $J$, we can induce the sign representation of $\mTL_J$ up to $\mTL$.
 This is the quotient of $\mTL$ by the right ideal generated by $u_i, i \in J$.
 In a future paper we will describe, for both the Hecke and Temperley-Lieb algebras, a diagrammatic way to categorify the induction of both the ``sign" and ``trivial" representations of sub-Dynkin diagrams, but for this paper we restrict to a specific case.
-If we choose the sub-Dynkin diagram $J$ which contains every index except $i$, and let $I_i$ be the corresponding ideal (generated by $u_j$ for $j \ne i$) then we can embed $L^l$ inside $\mTL/I_i$ for $l=\min(i,n+1-i)$.
-We will categorify both $\mTL/I_i$ and $L^l$ accordingly.
+For the sub-Dynkin diagram which contains every index except $i$, let $I_i$ be the corresponding ideal (generated by $u_j$ for $j \ne i$), and consider the induced sign representation $V^i=\mTL/I_i$.
+Let $l_i=\min(i,n+1-i)$ and let $k_i=n+1-2l_i$.
+It turns out that we can embed $L_{k_i}$ inside $V^i$, as shown explicitly below, and we shall categorify both modules accordingly.
+For this reason, we use $L^i$ to denote $L_{k_i}$.
+Note that every possible $L_k$ can be achieved as some $L^i$ with the exception of $L_{n+1}$.

-We define a module $V^i$ over $\mTL$, and then prove that this module is isomorphic to $\mTL/I_i$.
-This gives a way of showing that the quotient is not too small.
+For the rest of this section, fix an index $i \in I$.
+We define a module $V^i$ over $\mTL$ abstractly, and then prove that this module is isomorphic to $\mTL/I_i$.